all-birds birds

 Breeding season can be from March to July depending on the area.

 Breeding is in open areas with scattered trees.
-The male chooses the nest site and both birds excavate the cavity, with him doing most of the work.
-The nest hole will be in a tree truck, stump, pole, wooden building and occasionally even in the ground.
+For both courting, and defending their territory males do drumming, calling, and displays where they spread their wings, and tail, and swing their head back, and forth.
+Woodpeckers are what are called primary cavity nesters.
+They excavate the holes many other birds will use.
+The male chooses the nest site, and both birds excavate the cavity, with him doing most of the work.
+The nest hole will be in a tree truck, stump, pole, wooden building, and occasionally even in the ground.
 They will use nest-boxes.
-The nest entrance is around 4 inches and the cavity is usually 10 to 18 inches deep. photo by Keith Lee, my preferred camera is the Canon EOS Digital Rebel camera.
+The nest entrance is around 4 inches, and the cavity is usually 10 to 18 inches deep.
+Photo by Keith Lee.

 There are usually 6 to 8 smooth, glossy white eggs incubated by both birds.
-They will only have one clutch but will replace it if lost.
-The eggs will hatch in just less than two weeks and both adults will tend the young.
-The young birds will climb to the entrance in about 18 days and may leave the nest in 25 to 30 days.
+They will only have one clutch, but will replace it if lost.
+The eggs will hatch in just less than two weeks, and both adults will tend the young.
+The young birds will climb to the entrance in about 18 days, and may leave the nest in 25 to 30 days.
+Although they are primary nesters they will still sometimes use birdhouses of the right size.

 Food and Feeding

-Natural foods are insects such as ants, beetles and larvae.
-Itflicker feeding has the bill for digging these out of wood, but will also be seen hopping around on the ground looking for insects.
+Natural foods are insects such as ants, beetles and larvae. flickers have the bill for digging these out of wood.
+They forage on tree trunks, and limbs as well ash by hopping around on the ground looking for insects.

 At right is a suet feeder on a post.